mas-bandwidth/yojimbo/BUILDING.md

 ## Run a yojimbo matcher inside Docker

-In order to support authentication and a secure connection between client and server, yojimbo provides a backend written in golang.
+In order to demonstrate authentication and a secure connection between client and server, yojimbo provides an example backend written in golang.

-The purpose of this backend is to take a client request for connection and provide a connection token which the client uses to securely connect to a dedicated server.

-To run this matchmaker backend, run this command:
+You can run this backend in Docker via this command:

     premake5 matcher